← Back to Void Crusade

 Compliance ticks every 5 minutes.
 Station Iterator Cadres to grow compliance: +3% for the first, diminishing returns per additional cadre, max +10%/tick.

-Below 50% compliance, all building and recruitment queues are frozen.
+Below 50% compliance, building queues and production are frozen.
 At 50% the planet becomes 'established' and operational.
+Established planets that decay back below 50% also halt production until restored.

-Once established (50%+), planets gain passive compliance from supply lines: +1% per adjacent fully player-controlled sector, up to +3%/tick — even without iterators.
+Once established (50%+), planets gain passive compliance even without iterators: +1% per ally-adjacent sector, up to +3%/tick.

 Tip: rush planets to 50% with iterators, then move iterators to the next world — supply lines will handle the rest.